Yvie Oddly: Other endeavours

-Yvie Oddly was a part of the 2019 North American leg of the Werq the World tour, a multi-year international drag concert tour hosted by Michelle Visage and featuring RuPaul's Drag Race queens.
-The tour visited seventeen cities throughout North America, including five in Canada.
-It began in Los Angeles during RuPaul's DragCon LA and ended in September in New York City during RuPaul's DragCon NYC.
-The tour continued to major cities in Asia, Australia and New Zealand, ending in November.

-In June 2019, Yvie Oddly performed at Denver's PrideFest, the city's annual LGBTQ pride parade and festival, and hosted "Drag Nation" at her home bar Tracks.
-Her first post-win U.K. performance was at Bournemouth's DYMK.
-As part of Stonewall 50 – WorldPride NYC 2019, the world's largest LGBTQ event, Yvie Oddly will perform at the June 26th Opening Ceremony benefiting the Ali Forney Center, Immigration Equality, and Services & Advocacy for GLBT Elders (SAGE), and at the LadyLand Festival June 28.
+By her first DragCon the only thing that had changed were the connections.
+She said, "so I spent the next nine months paying back the debt of being THE FIRST winner of my kind since the show's mainstream crossover."

 In June 2019 World of Wonder, the production company behind RuPaul's Drag Race, announced Yvie Oddly will star in her own reality show series, Yvie Oddly's Oddities aired worldwide on WOW Presents Plus.
 It follows the bargain-hunting queen to thrift stores where she shops for "throwaway items to turn one queen's trash into her jaw-dropping fashion treasures".
 Yvie Oddly explained that, "Drag is all about the power of transformation."
 However, as of 2023, the series is yet to air.